FRINXio/FRINX-machine/README.md

 * [TLS Certificated](#tls-certificates)

 ## Preparing Environment
-The FRINX-Machine repository contains a **.env** file in which the default configuration settings are stored.
-In this file, the settings are divided into three groups:
+The FRINX-Machine repository contains a **.env.template** (used for creating .env) and **.env** file in which the default FM configuration settings are stored.
+In .env file, the settings are divided to three groups:

 * **Common setting**
 >   * LOCAL_KRAKEND_IMAGE_TAG : KrakenD local image tag settings